Leggett-Garg Inequality for a Two-Level System under Decoherence: A Broader Range of Violation: Introduction

 Such a situation brings in mind the question of how the everyday macroscopic world works.
-The Leggett-Garg inequality (LGI) provides a method to investigate the existence of macroscopic coherence, to test the applicability of $QM$ as we scale from the micro- to the macro-world ~\cite{[13a],[11]}.
-In this fashion, we can test the correlations of a single system measured at different times.
-Violation of LGI implies either the absence of a realistic description of the system or the impossibility of measuring the system without disturbing it. $QM$ violates different forms of LGIs on both accounts.
+The Leggett-Garg inequality (LGI) provides a criterion to investigate the existence of macroscopic coherence and thereby test the applicability of $QM$ as we scale from the micro- to the macro-world ~\cite{[13a],[11]}.
+LGIs are based on two assumptions, macroscopic definiteness and noninvasive measurability.
+Violation of LGI implies either the absence of a realistic description of the system or the impossibility of measuring the system without disturbing it. $QM$ violates different forms of LGIs.
 A number of experimental tests and violations of these inequalities have been demonstrated in recent years ~\cite{[12],[13]}.
 Leggett and Garg initially proposed an rf-SQUID flux qubit as a promising system to test their inequalities ~\cite{[11]}, which was later improved by Tesche ~\cite{[14]}.
-The first measured violation of a type of LGI was reported by Palacious-Laloy and coworkers ~\cite{[15]}.
-Palacios-Laloy \textit{et al.} found that LGI was violated by their qubit, albeit with a single data point, with the conclusion that their system could not admit a realistic, non-invasively-measurable description.
+The first measured violation of a type of LGI was reported by Palacious-Laloy \textit{et al.} ~\cite{[15]}.
+Palacios-Laloy \textit{et al.} found that LGI is violated by their qubit with the conclusion that their system could not admit a realistic, non-invasively-measurable description.
 Recently, several experimental tests of LGIs were implemented, all of which confirm the predicted violations in accordance with the fundamental laws of $QM$ ~\cite{[15],[2b],[3b],[4b],[6b],[7b],[8b],[9b]}.
 Most of these experiments were weak measurements, where the effects of the measured back-action in a sequential set up are minimized ~\cite{[10b]}.

-In this article we calculate the so-called time correlations in a tilted double-well potential.
+In this article we examine LGI regarding an asymmetric double-well potential in a harmonic environment.
 To do this, we consider the effect of the environment as a perturbation on the system.
-Then, we use the time correlations to test a given type of LGI.
-For a symmetric double-well potential considered as a two-level quantum system undergoing coherent oscillations between the two states, it has been shown that $QM$ violates different forms of LGI ~\cite{[16]}.
-Morover, no violation occurs, when strong decoherence is at work.
-According to our calculations for a tilted double-well potential, however, it is possible to see the violation, even for significant effects of decoherence.
+For symmetric double-well potentials considered as a two-level quantum system, it has been shown that $QM$ violates different forms of LGI ~\cite{[16]}.
+Moreover, no violation occurs, when strong decoherence is at work.
+According to our calculations for an asymmetric double-well potential, it is possible to see the violation, even for significant effects of the decoherence.
+This can be achieved by controlling the strength of interaction between the system and it's environment in different time domains.
+We also study the effects of the tilt/tunneling parameters on the violation of LGI.